Nvx12/Facebook-Clone/README.md

 # React + Vite

-You can visit the template with the follwoing link deployed on vercel : [Fecebook Clone](facebook-clone-mqlur8pcn-nvx12.vercel.app)
+You can visit the template with the follwoing link deployed on vercel : [Facebook Clone](https://facebook-clone-mqlur8pcn-nvx12.vercel.app/)